Start your Canton Fair Journey Here

 - Ignore and walk away when being approached

 - If you catch someone trying to scam or steal from you, confront them.
-The Chinese does not like confrontation very much.
+The Chinese do not like confrontation very much.

 - Buy branded items from flagship stores